• Skip to primary navigation

 Traditionally, this is made with unpasteurized cream that naturally contains the healthy bacteria necessary for culturing.
 However, in the US, all dairy is required to be pasteurized, so a starter culture (mainly consisting of healthy Lactococcus bacteria) needs to be added to culture the cream.

-Overhead view of bright yellow lemon puree in a ramekin with a wooden spoon in it.
+Lemon puree in a ramekin with a wooden spoon in it.

 It is a paste (or puree) made from preserved lemons, which are salt-cured and fermented for several weeks or months and develop a complex, salty, savory, umami flavor.
 A paste is made by pureeing them to a smooth consistency.
 Read my post about preserved lemons in my ingredient spotlight.